MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/sap-lza-sentinel-for-sap.md

 ms.custom: think-tank, e2e-sap
 ---

-# SAP Security on Azure: Sentine for SAP
+# SAP Security on Azure: Sentinel for SAP
 This article is Part 2 of the SAP extend and innovate security: Best practices series.
 For the first article in the series, see [Database Security - SQL](./sap-lza-database-security.md)